publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1522.md

         (1) __Reimbursements__

-            Of the amounts made available from the insurance fund established under [section 1516(c) of this title][/us/usc/t7/s1516/c], the Corporation may use to provide reimbursements under subsection (b) of this section not more than $7,500,000 for fiscal year 2008 and each subsequent fiscal year.
+            Of the amounts made available from the insurance fund established under [section 1516(c) of this title][/us/usc/t7/s1516/c], the Corporation may use to provide reimbursements under subsection (b) not more than $7,500,000 for fiscal year 2008 and each subsequent fiscal year.

         (2) __Contracting__

             (A) __Conducting and contracting for research and development__

-                Of the amounts made available from the insurance fund established under [section 1516(c) of this title][/us/usc/t7/s1516/c], the Corporation may use to conduct research and development and carry out contracting and partnerships under subsections (c) and (d) of this section not more than $12,500,000 for fiscal year 2008 and each subsequent fiscal year.
+                Of the amounts made available from the insurance fund established under [section 1516(c) of this title][/us/usc/t7/s1516/c], the Corporation may use to conduct research and development and carry out contracting and partnerships under subsections (c) and (d) not more than $12,500,000 for fiscal year 2008 and each subsequent fiscal year.

             (B) __Underserved States__

-                Of the amount made available under subparagraph (A) for a fiscal year, the Corporation shall use not more than $5,000,000 for the fiscal year to conduct research and development and carry out contracting for research and development to carry out the purpose described in subsection (c)(1)(A) of this section.
+                Of the amount made available under subparagraph (A) for a fiscal year, the Corporation shall use not more than $5,000,000 for the fiscal year to conduct research and development and carry out contracting for research and development to carry out the purpose described in subsection (c)(1)(A).

         (3) __Unused funding__